This is the story of the Chan Master Xu Yun or Empty Cloud. 1840-1959

 My Thirty-Sixth Year 1875 – 1876

 Next, I walked to the High Heaven Chan Monastery.
 (This is the Gao Ming Monastery where Empty Cloud became enlightened later, aged fifty-six) Here, I heard more lectures on the Lotus Sutra from Master Ming Xi.
 With sadness I had to say goodbye to Master Yang Jing after spending a few evenings talking together.
 Having wished each other good luck I then descended the Heavenly Terrace or Tian Tai Mountain.
-Walking on through Xue Tou, I got to Yue Lin Monastery where I listened to the teachings of the Amida Sutra.
+Walking on through Xue Tou, I arrived at Yue Lin Monastery where I listened to the teachings of the Amida Sutra.
 After that I went to Pu To Mountain (actually an island dedicated to Avalokitesavara Bodhisattva or Kuan Yin Pu Sa near Ningbo) where I stayed at the Hou Si Temple over the New Year.

 My Thirty-Seventh Year 1876 – 1877